phish108/ApVy/README.md

 ApVy removes a bunch of prerequisites to learn before one can become active.

--   Event Callbacks
+-   Event Callbacks and Event Pipelining
 -   Class Inheritance
 -   Package Management
 -   Module Encapsulation
 -   Layout

 ApVy has no framework dependencies and does not mess with standard objects.
-Therefore, it works nicely with other frameworks such as jQuery, Bootstrap, or D3.
-Because ApVy does not use any CSS classes, layouting should work with your favorite CSS layouting framework.
+Therefore, it should work nicely with other frameworks such as jQuery, Bootstrap, or D3.
+Because ApVy does not use any CSS classes, layouting should work with your favorite CSS framework.
 Actually, ApVy does not make any assumptions about the UX experience.

 ApVy is written in ES6 and runs on ES6-compliant browsers out of the box.
 These include Chrome 50+, Safari 10+, Firefox 50+, iOS Safari 10+,